Originally published on March 21, 2021, updated on September 21, 2022

-In many cases, payment processors offer gateway services.
-This makes it easy to manage payments and creates a great customer experience.
+In many cases, processors offer gateway services.
+This makes it easy to manage online transactions and creates a great customer experience.

-The relationship between the payment processor and the payment gateway looks like this:
+The relationship between the processor and the gateway for eCommerce looks like this:

 Here are the steps the payment processor and payment gateway take to process a transaction:

 |1.
 Customer places an order on the merchant web store.|

 |2.
 Payment gateway encrypts data and sends it to the payment processor.|

 |3.
 Payment processor verifies that the customer data (credit card information like CVV) is correct.|